Darialyphia/clashing_destiny_v2/packages/client/src/tutorial/how-to-play.md

 At the start of a turn, both players draw 2 cards, then recollect all cards in their Destiny zone (see below) to their hand.

 During a turn, players alternate taking action.
 On the first turn, Player 1 starts with the initiative and is able to play the first card.
-On the following turns, initiative switches back and forth between players.
+On the following turns, the first player who passed on the previous starts the turn with initiative.

 The actions available are: